 EDMOND — Most people wouldn’t link Edmond and professional rodeo together, but the annual LibertyFest Rodeo will bring in some of the best and toughest rodeo competitors.

-This year’s rodeo begins at 8 p.m.
+• The rodeo is 8 p.m.
 Saturday and Sunday at the Edmond Round Up Club’s rodeo grounds at 300 N Kelly.

 • Tickets are $8 for adults and $5 for children 12 years old and younger.